Pavel-Durov/blog/src/sdk-dx/README.md

 ### Explicit Functionality

-While this principle may appear elementry, it's essential.
+While this principle may appear elementary, it's essential.
 A tool should precisely do what it claims to do.
 Surprisingly, numerous tools have an inclination to do things that a developer would not reasonably anticipate.

 Consider this scenario: you've incorporated an SDK to seamlessly interface with a Restful API.
 Yet, upon implementation in your project, it unexpectedly generates hefty files on your disk due to an unanticipated optimisation process.